Cyan4973/xxHash/README.md

 - `XXH_NAMESPACE` : prefix all symbols with the value of `XXH_NAMESPACE`.
                     Useful to evade symbol naming collisions,
                     in case of multiple inclusions of xxHash source code.
                     Client applications can still use regular function name, symbols are automatically translated through `xxhash.h`.
-- `XXH_STATIC_LINKING_ONLY` : gives access to state definition for static allocation.
+- `XXH_STATIC_LINKING_ONLY` : gives access to state declaration for static allocation.
                               Incompatible with dynamic linking, due to risks of ABI changes.
 - `XXH_NO_LONG_LONG` : removes support for XXH64,
                        for targets without 64-bit support.